Important Changes for the Dashboard & v7.0.1 SDK

 The Conversational Experience

-By April 23rd, Admins can opt-in to offer a completely conversational experience to end users.
+Admins can now opt-in to offer a completely conversational experience to end users.
 When users reach out to you, they will first see a customizable greeting message which comes with multilingual support.
 This leads into a prompt for the user to provide their name and email if that information has not previously been collected via the Identity Bot (formerly known as the Get Info Bot) if that bot has not previously collected that info.

 Based on your user’s inquiry, you can set up options to suggest relevant FAQs, which can help them quickly find their solution and cut down on the amount of new Issues coming into your Dashboard.
 We also display a typing indicator (now configurable from the Dashboard) during all conversations so it feels like your users are chatting with a person.